 - Some employers arrange group purchase of long-term care insurance for employees, spouses and dependents.

 - Other supportive, low-cost things emplovers can do include publicizing a telephone hot-line for caregivers, or publishing a list of key contacts or advice in the employee newsletter.

 Caring for an ill or disabled parent can be particularly challenging as you attempt to balance the competing demands of work, family and caregiving.
 Negotiating adequate time off from work, coping with tension filled family dynamics and having time to cope with your own fears and concerns about your parents? well-being all contribute to increased stress.
 Taking care of yourself will help ensure that you are physically and emotionally able to care for your family member.
 To help care for you, consider the following steps:

-- Fit in some physical exercise, even if it's just a quick walk around the block.
-Your time may be limited, but exercise is a great stress-reducer.
+- Exercise is a great stress-reducer.
+Although your time is limited, try to fit in some physical exercise, even if it’s just a quick walk around the block.

-- Eat regular meals including a selection of healthy foods (leafy greens, vegetables and fruits, whole grains, etc.); these will help to support your immune system and general overall health.
+- Eating regular meals including a selection of healthy foods will help to support your immune system and general overall health.

 - Give yourself a break.
 Remember to schedule some time to relax.
 “Respite care” is designed to allow a break for the caregiver, and can last an hour, a day, or even a week.
 A few organizations even offer weekend retreats for caregivers or ill or elderly family members.
 Check your local resources for helpful programs.